mmislam101/EasyTimeline/README.md

 [timeline stop]; // Stops the timer and resets it [timeline pause]; // Pauses the timer
 [timeline resume]; // Resume after pausing
+[timeline skipForwardSeconds:2.0]; // Skip forward specific seconds
 ```

 You can also set the timeline to loop by setting the timeline's `willLoop` property to `YES`.
 By default this is set to `NO`

 While Easy Timeline is running you can't really change any of the properties and affect the timeline except for the tickPeriod property.
 Below in the **Ticks** section there is more explanation.
 Any changes to other properties such as duration and time of events will not take effect unless you re-start the timeline with `[timeline start]`

+####WARNINGS ABOUT `skipForwardSeconds:`

+1. You might miss a tick or two after skipping
+2. Skipping over any events will also fire the events immediately

 ###Completion